-My photos are printed with utmost care on pigment ink printers.
-I am using the Epson Stylus Photo R2880 with Epson’s UltraChrome K3 inks and the Epson SureColor SC-P900 with UltraChrome Pro10 inks.
-Both inks are pigment-based and highly stable.
-According to Wilhelm Imaging Research Inc. prints made from UltraChrome K3 inks on archival-grade papers can persist without visible degradation for up to 100 years (color) or 200 years (black and white).
-The Pro10 inks are even more stable.
+My photos are printed with the utmost care using pigment ink printers.
+I use the Epson Stylus Photo R2880 with Epson's UltraChrome K3 inks and the Epson SureColor SC-P900 with UltraChrome Pro10 inks.
+Both inks are pigment-based and known for their excellent permanence.
+According to Wilhelm Imaging Research Inc., prints made with UltraChrome K3 inks on archival-grade papers can maintain their quality without visible degradation for up to 100 years (color) or 200 years (black and white).
+The Pro10 inks are even more durable and offer enhanced stability.

 I am primarily using the following fineart papers.